Linear Credit Risk Models: The linear framework

 with

 Denote by $V_{\rm CDSO}(t,t_0,t_M,k)$ the price of the CDS option at time $t$,

 where the second equality follows directly from Lemma~\ref{lem:fundpricing}.

-The price of a CDS option is therefore equal to the expected positive part of a linear function of $(Y_{t_0},X_{t_0})$, adjusted for time value and realized credit risk.
-When the characteristic function of $(Y_{t_0},X_{t_0})$ is available such expression can be computed efficiently using Fourier transform techniques.
-An alternative method is presented in Section~\ref{sc:lhcm:optapp}, which is based on the polynomial approximation of the payoff function and the conditional moments of $(Y_{t_0},X_{t_0})$.

-A CDS index option gives the right at time $t_0$ to enter a CDS index contract with strike spread $k$ and maturity $t_M$ on the firms in the reference portfolio which have not defaulted and, simultaneously, to receive the losses realized before the exercise date $t_0$.
+A CDIS option gives the right at time $t_0$ to enter a CDIS contract with strike spread $k$ and maturity $t_M$ on the firms in the reference portfolio which have not defaulted and, simultaneously, to receive the losses realized before the exercise date $t_0$.
 Denote by $V_{\rm CDISO}(t,t_0,t_M,k)$ the price of the CDIS option at time $t \le t_0$,

-where $\psi^i_{\rm cds}(t_0,t_0,t_M,k)$ is defined as in~\eqref{eq:psicds} for firm $i$.
+where $V^i_{\rm CDS}(t_0,t_0,t_M,k)$ is defined as in~\eqref{eq:Vcds} for firm $i$.

 \begin{proposition} The price of a CDIS option is given by